 A certificate of insurance (aka COI, certificate of liability insurance, or ACORD Certificate) is a document that serves as proof of insurance coverage.
 These one-page, standardized certificates are governed by the Association for Cooperative Operations Research and Development (ACORD).
 Certificates will include your insurance coverage, limits of coverage, the certificate holder, authorized representative, and more.

-You might need a certificate of liability insurance to satisfy a request by a prospective client, to enter into a contract, or to apply for a professional license.
+You might need a certificate of liability insurance to enter into a contract or to apply for a professional license.
 Obviously, you’ll need coverage to get a certificate.
-If you need insurance and a certificate quickly, Next Insurance can have you covered in minutes and get you a COI electronically the same day.
+The Hartford offers a broad range of insurance packages to meet your specific coverage requirements.
+Complete a short online questionnaire to receive a quote in minutes.

 Who Needs a Certificate of Liability Insurance